fabinca/Concepts/README.md

 # Concepts
-Here I'm trying out / explaining concepts in a simple way.
+Here I'm trying out concepts in a simple way.